NikhilMukraj/mod-qsar/README.md

 ```

 - `-f` : Bioassay `.csv` file, multiple can be specified, use the `.csv` shown above
-- `-t` : String specifying a tag to add to the preprocessed dataset, amount of `-t` and `-f` arguments must be the same
+- `-t` : String specifying a tag to add to the preprocessed dataset, amount of `-t` and `-f` arguments must be the same, prefixes each file generated with the tag
 - `-n` : Positive integer representing amount of augmentations to add
 - `-m` : Maximum length of tokens, any samples found that are longer are removed from the dataset
 - `-o` : Boolean representing whether to ignore or override tokens not found in initial vocabulary